akazukin5151/koneko/README.md

 See the rest in [CONTRIBUTING.md](CONTRIBUTING.md)

-### Unit tests
-Run `pytest testing/ -vvvv -l`.
-Add `-s --inte` for integration testing, but don't be surprised if it fails, because integration tests require a valid config/account + internet connection

 ### Build and upload to PyPI

-0. Run integration tests locally
+0. Run `pytest testing/ -vvvv -l`.
 1. Review github action logs to make sure nothing is wrong
 2. Bump version info in `__init__.py`, `setup.py`, and `CONTRIBUTING.md`
 3. Run: